isomerpages/tp-virtualcampus/_events/Highlights/CCA Fair 2024.md

 take time to discover the TP community beyond the academics, and build friendships, memories and skills that will last you a lifetime.</p>
 <p>Join us at the&nbsp;<strong>CCA Fair 2024</strong>&nbsp;to create your
-own journey and experience campus vibrancy like never before.
+own journey and experience campus vibrancy like never before!
 Take your pick from the diverse CCAs offered in TP – ranging from performing arts, sports, adventure, community service to entrepreneurship – and lots more!</p>
 <p>Besides learning more about what makes your dream CCA tick and find out